 In-depth study of the literature and culture of the Americas before 1800 in historical context.
 Will cover texts about indigenous peoples, colonial texts, and early national US literature organized by topic, historical development, genre, or critical approach.
 3363 Studies in 19th Century US Literature and Culture (3-3-0) Prerequisite: 3 hours of literature.
 Study of US literature and culture of the 19th century in historical context.
 Will cover texts of the US organized by topic, historical development, genre, or critical approach.
 3364 Studies in US Literature and Culture after 1900 (3-3-0) Prerequisite: 3 hours of literature.

 Study of US literatures and cultures after 1900 in historical context.
 Will cover texts about the modern, postmodern, or 21st century US organized by topic, historical development, genre, or critical approach.
 3367 Studies in 19th Century British Literature and Culture (3-3-0) Prerequisite: 3 hours of literature.

 A study of British literature and culture of the 19th century in historical context.
 Will cover texts of Great Britain, Ireland, and/or Commonwealth nations organized by topic, historical development, genre, or critical approach.
 3370 Theories in Collaborative Learning (3-3-0) Cross-listed as HUM 3370.
 Credit may not be earned for both.
 Prerequisite: Sophomore English Prepares students to work in a one-on-one tutoring environment and/or as an introduction to teaching English composition in high school.
 Theories of composition and instruction in working with students as peer tutors, writing associates and SI leaders; emphasis placed on learning about the composing and reading process, strategies for invention, organization, development, revision and editing.
-3371 Public Relations Writing (3-3-0) Cross-listed as COMM 3301.
-Credit may not be earned for both.
-Prerequisite: ENG 1302 and junior standing.
+3371 Public Relations Writing (3-3-0) Prerequisite: ENG 1302 and junior standing.

 A study of techniques and methods of public relations in promoting the images of organizations, corporations and institutions, both public and private.

-3373 Introduction to Advertising (3-3-0) Cross-listed as COMM 3303.
-Credit may not be earned for both.
+3373 Introduction to Advertising (3-3-0)

 Prerequisite: ENG 1302 and junior standing.

 History, theory and basic techniques of advertising, with special emphasis on the use of media in advertising campaigns and message development for media campaigns.
 3377 Studies in British Literature and Culture: 20th Century and Beyond (3-3-0) Prerequisite: 3 hours of literature.